isavoj/MSC_VARUN/README.md

+OBS think about how to explain the comments
 # 🧾 Dataset: Synthetic Poisson Equation Data

 This dataset contains synthetic 2D charge distributions and their corresponding potential solutions computed using FFT, designed for training and evaluating physics-informed neural operators such as the Fourier Neural Operator (FNO) and Kolmogorov-Arnold Networks (KAN).